Fear Most the Wise Man

 Strike a Chord

 Beyond lore and character development, DMs can use songs as narrative tools to create memorable and emotional moments in their campaigns.
-Imagine a group of adventurers stumbling upon a small village devastated by an evil sorcerer.
+Imagine a group of adventurers stumbling upon a small village devastated by the hateful actions of a wicked sorcerer.
 As they explore the village ruins, they hear a hauntingly beautiful melody sung by a lone survivor.
 The survivor describes the piece as a folk song passed down through generations of their people and tells the story of their struggle against the sorcerer.
 The song's melody and lyrics can tug at the players' heartstrings, making them feel a sense of empathy and urgency to help the survivors and defeat the sorcerer.

-A clever tune may aid in creating challenges and quests for the players.
-Like fables and myths, songs can contain clues and hints that lead players to important locations or items.
+DMs can also use clever tunes to create challenges and quests for the players.
+Like fables and myths, songs can contain clues and hints that lead players to important locations or notable items.
 Adventurers may hear lyrics that describe a powerful artifact hidden in a remote temple.
 That same song could contain clues about the temple's location, the challenges the party may face, and how to deftly and safely retrieve the artifact they desire.
 Using songs in this way provides a unique narrative device that creates a sense of mystery and adventure while also giving players a clear goal to work towards.